By David Dodge & Dylan Thompson

 In the end it’s the cost and benefits that will determine solar’s value, not how many modules it takes to produce electricity.
 The efficiency of solar modules has improved from about 10 per cent when Howell installed his own system 30 years ago to 16 per cent today.
 This means it now requires less roof space to generate the electricity you need for your home.

 Embodied energy?
 You may have heard that it takes more energy to make a solar module than it will produce over its lifetime.
 If this was true of course no one would invest in solar.
-Estimates vary, but the ballpark estimate is that it takes 2.5 years to produce as much energy as it takes to build and install a solar PV system.
+Estimates vary, credible studies say it takes between 2.1 and 2.5 years to produce as much energy as it takes to build and install a solar PV system.
 For comparison wind has a so-called energy payback of just over a year, while coal-fired power plants are about 3.67 years.
 The bottom line: it takes energy to make any power plant, but renewable energy stacks up pretty well.
 Not to mention you don’t have to dig around in the dirt to find fuel for them.
 It just falls from the sky!

 The surprising price of solar